kishanravindra/tailor/README.md

 Here's what you need to do to start your first Tailor app:

-1. Install homebrew
-2. Run `brew install mysql` to install the mysql library
-3. Download and run the [Tailor installer](http://www.johnbrownlee.com/s/Tailormpkg.zip)
+1. Download and run the [Tailor installer](http://www.johnbrownlee.com/s/Tailormpkg.zip)
-4. Create your project using the "Tailor Application" template in Xcode
+2. Create your project using the "Tailor Application" template in Xcode

 Once you build the app, you can run it on another Mac by installing mysql through Homebrew, and uploading and running the app.
 You'll want to always run